djalbat/necessary/README.md

   return element > 0;
 }); // the second and third array arguments become [1, 2, 3] and [-1, -2, 3], respectively.
 ```

-* The `forwardsXXX()` and `backwardsXXX()` functions work as their names suggest.
-They are not as robust as their native counterparts, however, and rely on the array remaining immutable.

 ## Asynchronous utilities